seachicken/gh-poi/README.md

 ## Usage

 - `gh poi` Delete the merged local branches
-- `gh poi --check` You can check the branch to be deleted without actually deleting it
+- `gh poi --dry-run` You can check the branch to be deleted without actually deleting it

 ## ✨ Local branch to be deleted